laravel/nova-docs/4.0/installation.md

 ### Customizing Nova's Authentication Guard

 Nova uses the default authentication guard defined in your `auth` configuration file.
-If you'd like to customize this guard you may set the `guard` value inside of Nova's configuration file:
+If you would like to customize this guard, you may set the `guard` value within Nova's configuration file:

 ```php
 'guard' => env('NOVA_GUARD', null),